The Importance of Talking About Money Issues

-Most people don’t talk about money.
-From how much they earn, to how much they spend, to how they budget, people don’t like talking about finances.
-Not only are a lot of people worried that others may judge their money habits, but it’s also frequently considered “impolite” to discuss money, budgeting, and debt.
+Most people do not talk about money.
+From how much they earn, to how much they spend, to how they budget, people do not like talking about finances.
+Not only are a lot of people worried that others may judge their money habits, but it is also frequently considered “impolite” to discuss money, budgeting, and debt.

-If you talk to your friends, relatives, or partner about money, you’ll learn more financial skills.
+If you talk to your friends, relatives, or partner about money, you will learn more financial skills.
 You can work to solve problems together.
-For example, if you’re having trouble budgeting and meeting your financial commitments each month, talking about this situation with someone you trust can help you learn more about budgeting and come up with a strategy to improve your financial situation.
+For example, if you are having trouble budgeting and meeting your financial commitments each month, talking about this situation with someone you trust can help you learn more about budgeting and create a strategy to improve your financial situation.

 One area where a lot of people avoid talking about money is in their romantic relationships.
 Unfortunately, not only is this a mistake, but it can seriously harm your relationship.
 This is especially true when it comes to debt.

-After all, having debt can restrict your life in several different ways.
-If you have a large amount of debt, you’re likely going to be spending a lot of your income paying it down.
-This means that you won’t be able to save for things like vacations, emergencies, or retirement.
-This fact can seriously disrupt your relationship and your future plans.
+Having debt can restrict your life in several diverse ways.
+If you have a large amount of debt, you are going to be spending a lot of your income paying it down.
+This means that you will not be able to save for things like vacations, emergencies, or retirement.
+This fact can seriously disrupt your relationship and your future.

 Plus, having a lot of debt can make it difficult for a person to get a loan, such as a car loan or a mortgage.
 This fact can affect your future and make achieving your goals much more difficult.

-Therefore, if you’re in debt, you’ll want to make sure that you discuss this fact with your partner.
+Therefore, if you are in debt, you will want to ensure you discuss this fact with your partner.
 You might be worried about doing this but, remember, your partner will find out about your debt one day.
-You can’t hide it forever.
-It’s better to have it come from you before it becomes a problem, than to surprise your partner when you’re trying to buy a home and the bank says you’re going to have a tough time because one of you has a lot of debt.
+You cannot hide it forever.
+It is better to have it come from you before it becomes a problem, than to surprise your partner when you are trying to buy a home and the bank says you are going to have a tough time because one of you has a lot of debt.

 It is, however, important to note that one partner does not immediately become responsible for the other partner’s debts, even if the two people are married.
 Each person’s debts are their individual responsibility.
-Individuals have their own credit ratings and these do not affect their partners.
-However, this gets a bit more complicated in the case of jointly-held debt.
-For example, this includes debts where one partner co-signs on a loan for the other, loans that are taken out by both partners together, and situations where one partner uses a supplementary credit card (one which is linked to the primary cardholder’s account).
+Individuals have their own credit rating and this rating does not affect their partner.
+However, things can get a bit more complicated in the case of jointly-held debt.
+This includes debts where one partner co-signs on a loan for the other, loans that are taken out by both partners together, and situations where one partner uses a supplementary credit card (one which is linked to the primary cardholder’s account).

 How to Talk About Debt

-While conversations about finances and debt are certainly important, a lot of people don’t know how to bring these topics up.
-They don’t want to sound like they are nagging their loved one by asking about how much they spend, and they might be embarrassed to tell someone they care about that they are having a difficult time financially.
+While conversations about finances and debt are certainly important, a lot of people do not know how to bring these topics up.
+They do not want to sound like they are nagging their loved one by asking about how much they spend, and they might be embarrassed to tell someone they care about that they are having a challenging time financially.

-One good way to bring finances up is to ask the other person a financial question that involves them giving their opinion.
+One effective way to bring finances up is to ask the other person a financial question that involves them giving their opinion.
 For example, ask “How much do you think you should save for emergencies?”
 This can become the start of a conversation about spending versus saving.
 If you have debt yourself, you might want to start by saying “What do you think is the best way to pay down debt quickly?”
 While it may be difficult, this could turn into a friendly conversation that will end up revealing your debt pressures to your partner in a calm and relaxed way.